-Information about planned restrictions can be found in Chapter 4, Coordination and Publication of Planned Temporary Capacity Restrictions (TCRs).
+Information about planned restrictions can be found in Erro!
+A origem da referência não foi encontrada., Coordination and Publication of Planned Temporary Capacity Restrictions (TCRs).

 Detailed information about unplanned restrictions can be found in the Network Statements of each IM involved in Corridor Atlantic.
 Links to the Network Statements can be found in Part 2 of this CID.